-The Community-Based EarlyON Child and Family Centre Capital Program is a one-time capital funding allocation to CMSMs and DSSABs for community-based, non-consolidated EarlyON Child and Family Centres.
+The Community-Based EarlyON Child and Family Centre Capital Program is a one-time capital funding allocation for community-based, non-consolidated EarlyON Child and Family Centres.
 This program is funded through the Canada-Ontario Early Learning and Child Care Agreement to:

-- Support the delivery of EarlyON Child and Family Centre programs and services; - Increase access to EarlyON Child and Family Centres; - Provide additional funding for community-based, non-consolidated EarlyON Child and Family Centre capital costs associated with approved Community-Based Early Years and Child Care Capital Program capital projects.
+- Support the delivery of EarlyON Child and Family Centre programs and services; - Increase access to EarlyON Child and Family Centres; - Provide additional funding for community-based, non-consolidated EarlyON Child and Family Centre capital costs associated with approved Community-Based Early Years and Child Care Capital Program (CBCP) capital projects.

-Please refer to the terms in your Ontario Transfer Payment Amending Agreement distributed in March 2019 for further program details and requirements.
+Please refer to the terms in your 2018 Child Care and EarlyON Transfer Payment Agreement for further program details and requirements.